-For the third consecutive year, the International Fantastic Film Festival of Catalonia in Sitges hosted the Méliès d’or award ceremony.
+For the fourth consecutive year, the International Fantastic Film Festival of Catalonia in Sitges hosted the Méliès d’or award ceremony.
+Censor by Welsh filmmaker Prano Bailey-Bond was the winner in the feature film category.
+It previously won the Méliès d’argent at the Imagine Film Festival in Amsterdam.

-In the short film category, the award went to Best Friend, directed by David Feliu, Juliana de Lucca, Nicholas Olivieri, Varun Nair and Yi Shen.
-It was the winner of the Méliès d’argent at Fancine in Malaga.
-The annual Career Méliès was presented to Spanish director Paco Plaza, for his outstanding contribution to the fantastic genre.
+In the short film category, the award went to Last Dance, directed by Danny Gibbons and Alex Scott.
+It was the winner of the Méliès d’argent at the Razor Reel Flanders Film Festival in Bruges.
+The annual Career Méliès was presented to French director Lucile Hadzihalilovic, for her outstanding contribution to the fantastic genre.

 The Méliès d’or and Méliès d’argent awards are presented every year to the best European fantastic feature and short films.
 The awards acknowledge both quality and creativity, and generate a unique visibility for films and their directors.